vasinov/voila-cli/README.md

     headless: BOOLEAN
 ```

 When you start a container you can reference your run configurations from this list by name.
-For example, penguin start python custom-bash` will start stack named "python" with a a run configuration called "custom-config."
+For example, voila start python custom-bash` will start stack named "python" with a a run configuration called "custom-config."
 The `headless` option determines if after starting the stack your terminal session will remain attached to it or not. `headless` set to `true` means that the stack will launch and return immediately.
 If your command exits (for example, if it's not `bash` or an infinite loop) then the stack will exit as well.

 ### `hardware`